Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 Some more details :
 - my unit was probably new as the flash memory was empty and the protective screen cover never removed.
+- you can enter the date but I did not find trace of any RTC circuit at the moment.
+Maybe it was just a manual setting after all.
 - the device can store 100 images in 96x96 pixels but I have no idea of the grayscale depth due to the absurdly bad quality of the display.
-It *looks* non dithered from what I can see.
+It *looks* like non dithered image from what I can see.
 Technically, the 1MB flash chip can anyway easily store 100 images in 8 bpp.
-- the transfer / receive is of course not operational as the device tries a handshake with the mobile phone I do not own first.
-Looks like the images can be sent with a short pre-set message but It's buried in the menu.
+- the transfer / receive is of course not operational as the device tries a handshake with the mobile phone I do not own in the first place (and won't, prices are just outrageous).
+I will perhaps try ty decipher the protocol just for fun in the future.
+The device tries to connect to the phone for several seconds before sending a picture so there must be some signal to grab from the serial with a datalogger and maybe a hackable protocol.
-- the pîcture options are basically similar to a Game Boy Camera with special stretching effects, negative, zooming, etc.
+- the pîcture options are basically similar to a Game Boy Camera with special stretching effects, negative, zooming, mirrors, binarization, etc. One fun option is to send a mosaic picture so that you are basically impossible to recognize.
 - I’m getting some serious [Chee-Chai Alien](https://en.wikipedia.org/wiki/Chee-Chai_Alien) vibes from the interface (because kawaii UFO style).
 It wouldn’t surprise me if the folks at Creatures had a hand in it.
 I did not find any form of credits to confirm however, it's pure science fiction.
+My knowledge in Japanese culture is too unsufficient to recognize any known license in the pixelm art.
 - Sensor is working as intended for a M64283FP, which means it is very unstable in full sun.
 The exposure strategy of the La Pochée looks overall very unstable compared to the one used in the Game Boy Camera.
-It's mainly sensor related.
+It's mainly sensor related, I had the exact same issue with the [DashBoy Camera](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam) and the [M64283FP sensor](https://github.com/Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor).
 - I will probably expand these informations / animations with time.
+Documenting a niche of a niche has something fun.

 # Credits
 Please credit any image you publish / reuse from this repository like this: **Raphaël BOICHOT, 2025**.
 And give a link to this repository.